Forum | Register | Login | Contact

 I wonder where they were planning on sending the bottle caps, if they hadn't actually done any research into the claim?

-Posted by Accipiter in the Northern Hemisphere, unless They have lied. on Mon Apr 13, 2009 at 02:57 PM
+Posted by Accipiter on Mon Apr 13, 2009 at 04:57 PM

 I was just going to ask a variation on your question, Accipiter.